rouge-ruby/rouge/docs/DevEnvironment.md

 ### Ruby and Git

-First thing's first.
+First things first.
 This guide is _not_ a guide to installing Ruby and Git.
 There are a number of excellent resources out there explaining how to do these things.
 For Ruby, we recommend [the official documentation][rb-inst-docs] and for Git, [GitHub's documentation][gh-inst-docs].